Senate President Ty Masterson and Kansas Republicans just voted to send men into ladies’ bathrooms

 No library or public pool or courthouse or school will have multiple-occupancy bathrooms.
 They won’t be able to afford it.

-The liability imposed by the law — up to $125,000 for an individual violation — means the only practical course will be extreme restrictions.
+The liability imposed by the law — up to $125,000 per individual violation — means the only practical course will be extreme restrictions.
 All bathrooms will have to be converted to single-occupancy facilities, and those using them will have to leave a driver’s license or ID card at the front desk.

 Kansans will try to make money from persecuting trans people

-The bill includes a provision allowing people to file civil lawsuits if they feel “aggrieved by the invasion of such individual’s personal privacy.”
+The bill includes a provision allowing folks to file civil lawsuits if they feel “aggrieved by the invasion of such individual’s personal privacy.”
 Think trans people shared the bathroom with you?
 Sue them for fun and profit!

 Who will investigate?
 Whose findings will stand?
 Who knows?